About

 Award Selection Process

-This panel will review proposals and will decide on four proposals to advance to the proposal presentation phase at the conference.
+This panel will review proposals and will decide on the proposals to advance to the proposal presentation phase at the conference.
 Notice of advancement will be sent to finalists.
 Organizations must confirm their participation before the conference.

 At the conference, the proposals that advanced will be presented to the panel during lunch.
 Each proposal presentation will be 10 minutes and the panel will have five minutes to ask questions, totaling 15 minutes per proposal.